jalal246/builderz/README.md

 > Helps you to build your project with zero config :bowtie:

-`builderz` is smart.
+`build/er/z` is smart.
 Works for regular repo with single package and monorepo.
 It gets all packages path using [get-info](https://github.com/jalal246/get-info), extracts json from each package, cleans build folders if there is any, sorts packages using [packageSorter](https://github.com/jalal246/packageSorter),